IntelPython/sdc/docs/source/supported.rst

 Explicit Parallel Loops
 -----------------------

-Sometimes a program cannot be written in terms of data-parallel operators easy and explicit parallel loops are required.
+Sometimes a program cannot be written in terms of data-parallel operators easily and explicit parallel loops are required.
 In this case, one can use HPAT's ``prange`` instead of ``range`` to specify that a loop can be parallelized.
 The user is required to make sure that the loop does